 Domain participants that belong to a domain that is configured by a template can bind to non-global transport configurations using the bind_config function.
 See Using Multiple Configurations for a discussion of bind_config.

-If the [transport_template] sets the property instantiation_rule=per_participant, a separate transport instance will be created for each participant in the domain.
+If [transport_template] instantiation_rule=per_participant, a separate transport instance will be created for each participant in the domain.

-See Example Config.ini for a [transport_template] example.
+See Example Configuration File for a [transport_template] example.

 Adding Customizations